-7. Groups representatives will attend trainings scheduled with student senate leadership upon completion groups will be officially recognized.
+7. Group representatives will attend trainings scheduled with Student Senate Leadership.
+Once trainings are complete groups will be officially recognized.
 Failure to complete the trainings due to noncompliance will be result in repeating the recognition process.

-8. Assistant Director of student activates may follow up to assess learning outcomes of leadership trainings.
+8. Assistant Director of student activities may follow up to assess learning outcomes of leadership trainings.

 9. The organization will be required to update its information yearly with the Student Activities Office or risk losing their recognition status.

 Note: Student organizations may be provisionally recognized prior to completing Student leadership Senate training and Campus Life approval.
 The purpose of provisional recognition is to allow for advertising of organizational meetings and securing a room on campus for those meetings.

 A provisionally recognized group is not allowed to hold any events on campus or advertise on campus for anything other than meetings pertaining to the formation of the organization.